shashiiitp19/FILE-BASED-KEY-VALUE-DATA-STORE/README.md

 Threading :
 For making it a safe data store I have used mutex lock.
-So that at any time only one user can access the any of theses functions.
+So that at any time only one user can access any of theses functions.